RabbiIslamRony/GrammarBuddy/README.md

 ## Development

 ### Prerequisites
-- Node.js (v14 or higher)
+- Node.js (v22.15.0 or higher)
+  - We recommend using [nvm](https://github.com/nvm-sh/nvm) to manage Node.js versions
+  - The project includes an `.nvmrc` file for automatic version switching
+  - To use the correct version:
+    ```bash
+    nvm install
+    nvm use
+    ```
-- npm or yarn
+- npm (v10.2.4 or higher) or yarn (v1.22.19 or higher)

 ### Setup
 1. Clone the repository: